lftraining/lfs482-labs/lab-11-federated-spire/README.md

 Received ship manifest: {'ship_name': 'SS Coastal Carrier', 'departure_port': 'London Gateway', 'arrival_port': 'Port Elizabeth', 'cargo': [{'type': 'electronics', 'quantity': 1000}, {'type': 'clothing', 'quantity': 2000}, {'type': 'food', 'quantity': 3000}]}
 ```

-Additionally, in this lab, we enable federation by first deploying an `initContainer` for each workload to fetches its SVID, key, local bundle, and the foreign trust bundle, which it then writes to the `/tmp/` directory.
-In this way, we do not need to rely on SPIFFE Helper as in previous labs, given that we are using the SPIRE Agent binary to fetch this public key material.
+Additionally, in this lab, we enable federation by first deploying an `initContainer` for each workload to fetches its
+SVID, key, local bundle, and the foreign trust bundle, which it then writes to the `/tmp/` directory.
+In this way, we do
+not need to rely on SPIFFE Helper as in previous labs, given that we are using the SPIRE Agent binary to fetch this
+public key material.

-Verify this worked propely by checking the `agent` container logs for the client first:
+Verify this worked properly by checking the `agent` container logs for the client first:

 ```shell
 kubectl --context=kind-airfreight-nexus logs -f deployments/client -c agent